iredmail/docs/en_US/integrations/active.directory.md

     }
     ```

-    Or, you can modify the `user_attrs =` line to get per-user quota from a
+    You can also modify the `user_attrs =` line to get per-user quota from a
     LDAP attribute in AD.
 For example, query per-user quota limit from
     attribute `postOfficeBox` which contain an integer number and treated as
     number of gigabytes: